 Maximising Natural Lighting

-Architecture that works with nature, its climate, and surroundings should always make the most of natural light.
-When handled well, daylight is one of the most effective ways to improve the quality and atmosphere of a space.
-It also plays a big role in reducing the energy demands of an eco-home.
+Architecture that works with nature, climate and context should always make thoughtful use of natural light.
+When handled well, daylight is one of the most effective ways to improve the quality and atmosphere of a space, while also playing a significant role in reducing the energy demands of an eco-home.

 Illustration showing passive solar design strategies: deciduous trees providing summer shading while allowing winter sunlight, a pergola offering seasonal shade, and window screening to reduce overheating.